zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Our scriptwriter’s dialogues may not always be juic y, but we think they’re interesting.
 Thanks to Dr. Lucy Tse for writing the m.

 From Los Angeles, California, I’m Jeff McQuillan.
 Thank you for listening, if you are still listening.
-Why not come back and listen t o us again right here on ESL Podcast.
+Why not come back and listen to us again right here on ESL Podcast.

 # Dealing With Foot Problems